open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 #### Settlement spans

-"Settle" spans or events SHOULD be created for every manually or automatically triggered settlement operation.
+"Settle" spans SHOULD be created for every manually or automatically triggered settlement operation.
 A single "Settle" span can account for a single message or for multiple messages (in case messages are passed for settling as batches).
 For each message it accounts for, the "Settle" span MAY link to the "Create" or "Publish" span of the message.

 ## Open issues